Lepcha people: Cuisine

 Lepcha cuisine is mild and not as spicy as Indian or Nepalese cuisine.
-Rice is the staple, while wheat, maize and buckwheat are also used.
+Rice is the staple, whole wheat, maize, and buckwheat are also used.
 Fresh fruit and vegetables are used.

-Khuzom is a traditional Lepcha bread made from buck wheat, millet, and corn or wheat flour.
+Khuzom is a traditional Lepcha bread made from buckwheat, millet, and corn or wheat flour.

-Popular Lepcha dishes include Ponguzom (Rice, fish, vegetable grill), Su zom (Baked meat dish), Thukpa (Noodle, meat and vegetable stew) and Sorongbeetuluk (Rice and nettle porridge).
+Popular Lepcha dishes include ponguzom (rice, fish, vegetable grill), su zom (baked meat dish), ihukpa (noodle, meat, and vegetable stew), and sorongbeetuluk (rice and nettle porridge).

-An alcoholic beverage called Chi or Chhaang is fermented from Millet.
-Chi also has religious significance as it is given as offering to the Gods during religious ceremonies.
+An alcoholic beverage called chi or chhaang is fermented from millet.
+Chi also has religious significance, as it is given as offering to the gods during religious ceremonies.

 Arts, crafts, and music

 The Lepchas are known for their unique weaving and basketry skills.

-The Lepcha have a rich tradition of dances, songs, and folktales.
-The popular Lepcha folk dances are Zo-Mal-Lok, Chu-Faat, Tendong Lo Rum Faat and Kinchum-Chu-Bomsa.

-Musical instruments used are Sanga (drum), Yangjey (string instrument), Fungal, Yarka, Flute and Tungbuk.
+They have a rich tradition of dances, songs, and folktales.
+The popular Lepcha folk dances are Zo-Mal-Lok, Chu-Faat, Tendong Lo Rum Faat, and Kinchum-Chu-Bomsa.
+Musical instruments used are sanga (drum), yangjey (string instrument), fungal, yarka, flute, and tungbuk.

 One popular instrument used by the Lepchas is a four-string lute that is played with a bow.

 Marriage customs

 The Lepcha are largely an endogamous community.

 The Lepcha trace their descent patrilineally.
 The marriage is negotiated between the families of the bride and the groom.
-If the marriage deal is settled, the lama will check the horoscopes of the boy and girl to schedule a favourable date for the wedding.
-Then the boy's maternal uncle, along with other relatives, approach the girl's maternal uncle with a khada, a ceremonial scarf, and one rupee, to gain the maternal uncle's formal consent.
+If the marriage deal is settled, the lama checks the horoscopes of the boy and girl to schedule a favourable date for the wedding.
+Then the boy's maternal uncle, along with other relatives, approaches the girl's maternal uncle with a khada, a ceremonial scarf, and one rupee, to gain the maternal uncle's formal consent.

 The wedding takes place at noon on the auspicious day.
 The groom and his entire family leave for the girl's house with some money and other gifts that are handed over to the bride's maternal uncle.
 Upon reaching the destination, the traditional Nyomchok ceremony takes place, and the bride's father arranges a feast for relatives and friends.
-This seals the wedding between the couple.
+This seals the marriage between the couple.

+Lepcha people in Nepal

+The Central Bureau of Statistics of Nepal classifies the Lepcha as a subgroup within the broader social group of Mountain/Hill Janajati.
+At the time of the 2011 Nepal census, 3,445 people identified as Lepcha, one in every 7,690 of the total Nepalese population (26,494,504).